nazpashaei/DiCE_2025_08_13/README.md

 ## Example Data Preparation

-This section provides an example of how to prepare and save the data required for the `DiffCentEn_function`.
+This section provides an example of how to prepare and save the data required for the `DiCE_function`.

 ### Data Structure
 - `data`: A list of two data frames: